'Hang them all': January 6 committee members target of violent rhetoric on right-wing social media platforms - KTVZ

 One post on Truth Social includes a picture of a noose and reads, “The J6 committee are guilty of treason.
 Perpetuation of a insurrection hang them all.”

-On another post referencing Cheney and Pelosi, a user posted a GIF of a guillotine with the message, “#MGGA #MakeGuillotinesGreatAgain.”
+On another post referencing Cheney, a user posted a GIF of a guillotine with the message, “#MGGA #MakeGuillotinesGreatAgain.”

 CNN asked Truth Social about several posts containing violent rhetoric on Tuesday, including the posts with a picture of a noose and a GIF of a guillotine.
 Truth Social did not respond to CNN’s requests for comment, but by Wednesday, the posts appeared to have been removed from the platform.